 New Jersey Juvenile Criminal Charges Lawyer

-Juvenile Defense Attorney with Offices in Hackensack, Morristown, Little Falls, and Camden NJ
+Juvenile Defense Attorney with Offices in Newark, Morristown, Little Falls, and Camden NJ

 As a young person or the parent of a minor facing juvenile charges in New Jersey, the long-term consequences of being “adjudicated deliquent” and the juvenile justice process itself can be overwhelming.
 It can often feel like you can’t believe this is happening to you.
 Unfortunately, the rates of juvenile arrests, criminal charges, and adjudications in New Jersey are astounding.
 According to the New Jersey Juvenile Justice Commission, there are currently over 500 juvenile offenders in New Jersey who are committed, on probation, or in aftercare.
 These juveniles have been adjudicated delinquent for drug offenses, crimes against persons, public order violations, property crimes, violations of probation, weapons crimes, and other offenses.
 They hail from counties across the state, from Atlantic and Camden to Bergen, Essex, and Passaic.
 They range from eight-graders to high school graduates and those who have achieved GED’s.
 Their ethnicities, backgrounds, and personal stories are similarly variable, but they have one thing in common: they were drawn into the juvenile justice system and have yet to come out the other side.
 If you are a juvenile or the parent of a child charged with a crime in New Jersey, this fate is not inevitable.
 With an experienced New Jersey juvenile defense attorney, you can overcome juvenile criminal charges and move forward to pursue the life you deserve.

-At The Law Offices of Alissa Hascup, we are passionately committed to giving our clients the best chance of a successful future.
-Our firm’s founder, Alissa Hascup, is a gifted former prosecutor-turned criminal defense attorney, who utilizes her experience on both sides of the legal aisle to achieve superior outcomes for her clients.
-With offices in Little Falls, Hackensack, Camden, and Morristown, Alissa’s practice spans the state, including Bergen County, Passaic County, Morris County, and Essex County.
+Alissa Hascup is passionately committed to giving her clients the best chance of a successful future.
+Alissa Hascup is a gifted former prosecutor-turned criminal defense attorney, who utilizes her experience on both sides of the legal aisle to achieve superior outcomes for her clients.
+With offices in Little Falls, Newark, Camden, and Morristown, Alissa’s practice spans the state, including Bergen County, Passaic County, Morris County, and Essex County.
 She works tirelessly to protect the innocence of juveniles, students, and young adults who are threatened with criminal prosecution.
 Her exceptional skill and work ethic has earned her numerous awards and accolades.
 For instance, she was named among the 10 Best Criminal Defense Attorneys in New Jersey, by the American Institute of Criminal Law Attorneys.
 She has also been named among the Rising Stars in Criminal Defense by Super Lawyers.
 To learn how Ms. Hascup can help you, and find the answers you need at this critical time, contact her offices at 862-257-1200 for immediate assistance.
 Initial consultations are always provided free of charge.

 Criminal Charges for Juveniles in New Jersey